Excitons in mesoscopically reconstructed moir\'e heterostructures

-The mesoscopic reconstruction picture cannot be explained by the established periodic reconstruction theory~\cite{Carr2018,Enaldiev2020,Enaldiev2021}, which lattice atoms displace locally inside each moir\'e unit cell creating uniform domains with a nanoscale size (Supplementary Fig.~5a and 6a).
-To provide intuition for the domain formation on scales ranging from a few nanometers to a few microns, we adopt the theoretical model of lattice reconstruction \cite{Enaldiev2020} and account for finite-size effects as well as that area of optimal stacking can grow from a singular point to large-area 2D domains.
-In brief (for details see Supplementary Note~3), we model the tip of a marginally twisted HBL by an equilateral triangle with its micron-sized base connecting to the rest of the HBL triangle with ideal moir\'e periodicity.
+The mesoscopic reconstruction is driven by the interplay of intralayer strain and interlayer adhesion energy.
+Recent theoretical work \cite{Carr2018,Enaldiev2020,Enaldiev2021} pointed out that moir\'e lattices of marginally twisted or incommensurate bilayers relax on the nanoscale into periodic domains by rearranging lattice atoms in each layer according to a vectorial 2D displacement field that overcompensates the associated strain cost by the gain in interlayer adhesion.
+To provide intuition for the domain formation on scales ranging from a few nanometers to a few microns, we adopt the theoretical model of lattice reconstruction \cite{Enaldiev2020} and account for finite-size effects as well as singular point rotations that can grow to large-area 2D domains of optimal stacking.
+In brief (for details see Supplementary Note~2), we model the tip of a marginally twisted HBL by an equilateral triangle with its micron-sized base connecting to the rest of the HBL triangle with ideal moir\'e periodicity.
 On the line bisecting the triangular tip into two equal halves, we place a point of zero-twist deformation to create an initial lattice displacement field which is modified in consecutive iterations to obtain a stacking configuration from the final displacement field that minimizes the sum of intralayer strain and interlayer adhesion energies in the tip area.
 This procedure yields series of reconstructed landscapes, characterized by their respective initial displacement fields.